s4hubhamp/todo-app/README.md

 I have used React.js to create this app & Redux for it's state management, i've also used Bootstrap for styling.

+## Hosting

+This site is hosted at Firebase.

+you can view it online at - https://todo-00007.web.app/

 ## Available Scripts

 In the project directory, you can run: